rexcoleman/v1_RexColeman_Cybersecurity_MachineLearning_Portfolio/README.md

 ### 3. Deep Learning & Art: Neural Style Transfer
 **Why This Project Matters:**

+This project blends creativity with deep learning, demonstrating my ability to apply advanced neural network techniques to generate novel and artistic outputs.
 In the realm of cybersecurity, Neural Style Transfer can be used for advanced obfuscation techniques, phishing detection, and forensic analysis, among other applications.
 This highlights my proficiency in implementing complex algorithms and optimizing cost functions to solve real-world cybersecurity challenges.

 **Project Highlights:**